-The following is extracted from the Agricultural Agro-Ecosystem Specialist Assessment by Johann Lanz and included as Appendix G.4.
+The following is extracted from the Agricultural Agro-Ecosystem Specialist Assessment by Johann Lanz (May 2024) and included as Appendix G.4

 All the important parameters that control the agricultural production potential of the site are given in Table 6-1.
-The land type soil data are given in Appendix 5 of the specialist report.
+The land type soil data are given in Appendix 5 of the specialist report (Appendix G.4).
 A satellite image map of the development site is given in Figure 6-1.

-The site falls outside of an area that is classified as a Protected Agricultural Area (PAA) (DALRRD, 2020).
+The site is not within a Protected Agricultural Area (PAA) (DALRRD, 2020).
 A PAA is a demarcated area in which the climate, terrain, and soil are generally conducive for agricultural production and which, historically, has made important contributions to the production of the various crops that are grown across South Africa.
-Within PAAs, the protection, particularly of arable land, is considered a priority for the protection of food security in South Africa, but the protection of land outside of these areas is generally not considered a food security priority.
+Within PAAs, the protection, particularly of arable land, is considered a priority for the protection of food security in South Africa.

-Table 6-1 - Parameters that control and/or describe the agricultural production potential of the site.
+Table 6-1 - Parameters that control and/or describe the agricultural production potential of the site

-Parameter Value Climate Köppen-Geiger climate description (Beck et al, 2018) Temperate, dry winter, warm summer Mean Annual Rainfall (mm) (Schulze, 2009) 618 to 936 Reference Crop Evaporation Annual Total (mm) (Schulze, 2009) 12500 to 1320 Climate capability classification (out of 9) (DAFF, 2017) Predominantly 6 (moderate-high) Terrain Terrain type Hilly with Rocky plateaus and high variation in elevation
+Parameter Value Climate Köppen-Geiger climate description (Beck et al, 2018) Temperate, dry winter, warm summer Mean Annual Rainfall (mm) (Schulze, 2009) 618 to 936 Annual Tota 2009) Climate capa Reference Crop Evaporation Annual Total (mm) (Schulze, 2009) 12500 to 1320 Climate capability classification (out of 9) (DAFF, 2017) Predominantly 6 (moderate-high) Terrain Terrain type Hilly with Rocky plateaus and high variation in elevation Terrain morphological unit Varied

-Parameter Value Terrain morphological unit Varied Slope gradients (%) 0 to 47 Altitude (m) 1950 Terrain capability classification (out of 9) (DAFF, 2017) 3 (low) to 7 (high) Soil Geology (DAFF, 2002) Beaufort mudstone, shale, and sandstone with occasional dolerite sills and narrow dolerite dykes.
+Parameter Value Slope gradients (%) 0 to 47 Altitude (m) 1950 Terrain capability classification (out of 9) (DAFF, 2017) 3 (low) to 7 (high) Soil Geology (DAFF, 2002) Beaufort mudstone, shale, and sandstone with occasional dolerite sills and narrow dolerite dykes.
 Land type (DAFF, 2002) Bb28, Bd29, Ca18 Description of the soils Very shallow to deep, medium textured soils on underlying rock or clay.
 Dominant soil forms Mispah, Glenrosa, Avalon, Pinedene, Clovelly Soil capability classification (out of 9) (DAFF, 2017) 3 (low) to 6 (moderate-high) Soil limitations Predominantly soil depth and rockiness Land use Agricultural land use in the surrounding area Croplands and grazing Agricultural land use on the site Croplands and grazing General Long-term grazing capacity (ha/LSU) (DAFF, 2018) 5 Land capability classification (out of 15) (DAFF, 2017) 3 (low-very low) to 10 (moderate-high) Within Protected Agricultural Area (DALRRD, 2020) No Within Renewable Energy Development Zone (REDZ) No